-In today’s world, it’s more important than ever to keep your data secure.
+In today’s world, keeping your data secure is more critical than ever.
 In the past, companies only had to worry about the physical security of their buildings and belongings.

 With increased reliance on technology in all aspects of our lives, businesses must also be concerned with digital security.
 This is where DAST comes into play.

-Dynamic application security testing scans are a type of software that can help you identify vulnerabilities in your applications before cybercriminals exploit them for nefarious purposes like identity theft or fraud.
+Dynamic application security testing scans are software that can help you identify vulnerabilities in your applications before cybercriminals exploit them for nefarious purposes like identity theft or fraud.

-To learn more about how DAST works and what it entails, the different types, methodologies, and tools.
+The different types, methodologies, and tools to learn more about how DAST works and what it entails.

 What Is DAST?

-DAST, or dynamic application security testing, is a type of software that scans your applications for vulnerabilities before hackers find them.
+DAST, or dynamic application security testing, is software that scans your applications for vulnerabilities before hackers find them.

 It works by simulating real-world attacks against your applications to identify any potential weak points.
-It scans an entire application at once rather than targeting specific entry points like other methods such as manual testing or dynamic application analysis (DAA).
+It scans an entire application simultaneously rather than targeting specific entry points like other methods such as manual testing or dynamic application analysis (DAA).